Professor Loredana Polezzi

 Professor of Second Language Acquisition, University Lancaster

-Judit Kormos is a Professor in Second Language Acquisition at Lancaster University.
+Judit Kormos is Professor in Second Language Acquisition at Lancaster University.
 Her research interests include the psycholinguistic aspects of second language acquisition, specific learning differences and cognitive factors in language learning.
 She was a key partner in the award-winning DysTEFL project sponsored by the European Commission and is a lead educator in the Dyslexia and Foreign Language Teaching massive open online learning course offered by Future Learn.
-She is the author of the book Speech production and second language acquisition and The second language acquisition processes of students with specific learning difficulties.
-She has published several research articles in international journals on the role of cognitive differences in second language learning.
+She is the author of the book Speech production and second language acquisition and the second language acquisition processes of students with specific learning difficulties.
+She has published several research articles in international journals on the role of cognitive differences in second language.